VERBS

 If I studied harder, I would do better.

-The past progressive form is formed using was or were and the present participle.
-This is used to refer to a past time when some state or activity was temporarily going on.
+progressive form is formed using was or were and the present participle.
+This is used to refer to a past time when some state

 I was eating a hamburger and listening to the radio.